xdgrulez/kash.py/README.md

 *kash.py* makes use of configuration files suffixed `.yaml` which are being searched for in the folder `clusters`, starting 1) from the directory in the `KASHPY_HOME` environment variable, or, if that environment variable is not set, 2) from the current directory.

-For the YAML-based configuration files, *kash.py* makes use of the ingenious little library [Piny](https://github.com/pilosus/piny) from Vitaly Samigullin (see also his illustrative [blog](https://blog.pilosus.org/posts/2019/06/07/application-configs-files-or-environment-variables-actually-both/) about the genesis of Piny).
+For the YAML-based configuration files sporting environment variable interpolation, *kash.py* makes use of the ingenious little library [Piny](https://github.com/pilosus/piny) from Vitaly Samigullin (see also his illustrative [blog](https://blog.pilosus.org/posts/2019/06/07/application-configs-files-or-environment-variables-actually-both/) about the genesis of Piny).

 A barebones configuration file looks like this (including Schema Registry):